kimitaka/simple-qrcode/docs/ja/README.md

 ![Merged Logo](https://raw.githubusercontent.com/SimpleSoftwareIO/simple-qrcode/master/docs/imgs/merged-qrcode.png?raw=true)

-#### Merge Binary String
+#### Merge Binary String `(string $content, float $percentage = .2)`

 The `mergeString` method can be used to achieve the same as the `merge` call, except it allows you to provide a string representation of the file instead of the filepath.
 This is usefull when working with the `Storage` facade.
 It's interface is quite similar to the `merge` call.

-	QrCode::mergeString(Storage::get('path/to/image.png'), $percentage);

 	//Generates a QrCode with an image centered in the middle.
 	QrCode::format('png')->mergeString(Storage::get('path/to/image.png'))->generate();

 	//Generates a QrCode with an image centered in the middle.
 The inserted image takes up 30% of the QrCode.
 	QrCode::format('png')->mergeString(Storage::get('path/to/image.png'), .3)->generate();